-Towers enclose the major components of a computer excluding the monitor, keyboard and mouse.
+Towers enclose the major components of a computer excluding the monitor, keyboard, and mouse.
 Workstations are powerful desktops with extra features such as disk space and graphic cards.

 Laptops are portable computers often running on batteries.
 They can be used almost anywhere because they have integrated screens and keyboards.

 Laptops often run on batteries.
-In front of the keyboard, laptops usually have a touchpad or trackball that can be used as mouse.
+In front of the keyboard, laptops usually have a touchpad or trackball that can be used as a mouse.

 At a time, notebooks were scaled-down versions of laptops.
 They were Lightweight, portable, smaller screens without CD-ROM or DVD drives.
 They compromised performance for portability.